Taiwrash/kgh/README.md

 ## 📋 Prerequisites

-- Kubernetes cluster (Standard, Edge, K3s, Minikube, Kind, etc.)
+- Kubernetes cluster (homelab, Minikube, Kind, K3s, etc.)
 - Go 1.25+ (for building from source)
 - GitHub repository for your manifests
 - `kubectl` configured to access your cluster